Corporal punishment: what it is and why it’s harmful to children

 - Use positive self-talk that helps you stay calm and respond positively.
 For example, you could say to yourself, ‘She’s still learning to manage her frustration’ or ‘Here’s an opportunity for me to practise new strategies’.

-- Take some time away from the situation, if it’s safe to do so.
-For example, if your child is safe by themselves in the room they’re in, walk into another room.
+- Take time away from the situation, if it’s safe to do so.
+For example, if your child is safe by themselves in a room, walk into another room.
 Or you could ask your partner or a friend to take over for a while.

 - Be aware of situations that are difficult for you – for example, when your child shouts ‘No!’
-Understanding and recognising these situations can help you take a few moments to decide how you’re going to respond.
+Understanding and recognising these situations can help you take a moment to decide how to respond.

 What to do if you use corporal punishment including smacking